 There are, of course, steps that virtually all physical manifestations can be seen to follow.
 Deliberately engaging their mechanics begins with knowing what they are.
 Becoming proficient enough to get consistent results requires practice.
 Critical to the process is knowing that you’re never alone.

 Your dreams can really come true.
-This is what the dead want you to know and inspires you to do, mainly because this is what they wish they could have done when they had the chance on earth.
+This is what the dead want you to know and inspire you to do, mainly because this is what they wish they could have done when they had the chance on earth.

 Here, Mike again lays out the mechanics of manifestation.
 There are two steps, which if we keep on taking until there are results, thy kingdom must come.

-He also reminds that you have to take these steps even though it may seem that you’re all alone, nothing’s happening and the odds are stacked against you.
+He also reminds us that you have to take these steps even though it may seem that you’re all alone, nothing’s happening and the odds are stacked against you.

 - Define what you want in terms of the end result.
-Imagine that you’ve already received, done and become that which you desire.
+Imagine that you’ve already received, done, and become that which you desire.
 Don’t include the how’s.

 - Show up, every day, moving in the direction of your dream.
 It doesn’t matter that you’re not sure if you’re on the right path.
-Eventually you will.
+Eventually, you will.
 It might actually be a good thing because it means you’re doing something new.
 Do whatever you’re inspired to do.

 Miracles almost always happen in the invisible.
 We might not see them but it doesn’t mean they’re not happening.
-They do.
-Maybe, we only need to believe to see.

 Life Isn’t Fair